 Managed by Voluntary Action Leeds, the PSI Network (Physical and Sensory Impairment Network - Leeds) is a network for disability issues in Leeds.

 PSI Network works with its members to share information and represent the interests and concerns of disabled people.
 PSI Network circulates information through a monthly newsletter and this website.
-The Network has over 50 member organisations with a combined membership of well over 4,000 individuals.

 VAL also rents out office space in Stringer House and hires equipment to third sector organisations.